nanobox-io/nanobox-guides/articles/mysql/connect.md

 The database name is provided by Nanobox and will always be `gonano`.

 #### Variable Naming Convention
-Environment variable names/keys are generated using the ID of the MySQL component in your boxfile.yml - data.memcached, data.whatever, etc. Letters are capitalized and special characters are replaced with underscores.
+Environment variable names/keys are generated using the ID of the MySQL component in your boxfile.yml - data.mysql, data.whatever, etc. Letters are capitalized and special characters are replaced with underscores.
 For example:

 ```yaml
 data.mysql  => DATA_MYSQL